MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll: Experimental Results

 \subsubsection{Pinch Grasp Pull-up}

 The pinch grasp pull-up task demonstrates the strength and compliance of \name's forearm and gripper design (Fig.~\ref{fig:intro_figure}e). \name pinch-grasps aluminum structural bars and lifts its full body from a straight-arm dead-hang configuration.
 The uniform limb design provides effective load distribution, which is critical for climbing, while admittance control in the forearms enables compliant motion during the pull-up.
 Spine tips are typically effective on rough surfaces with microcavities; however, in the pull-up task (Fig.~\ref{fig:intro_figure}e), they also support \name's full body weight on an aluminum bar while executing admittance control.
 The spines engage grooves parallel to the bar, producing a limit surface that bounds the maximum grasping force (Table~\ref{tb:limit_surface_bar}).
 The grasp generates a dominant shear force of 124.2\,N perpendicular to the groove ($z$-axis), while frictional force along the groove ($x$-axis) remains low at 23.6\,N. Although the spine limit surface is stochastic, the $z$-axis force exhibits a higher standard deviation (24.5\,N) than the $x$-axis (4.1\,N), indicating that spine engagement, rather than friction, dominates load support, enabling a single gripper to sustain \name's weight in the $z$ direction.
+Across 10 trials, 9 were successful; the single failure matched the slide-climbing failure mode (foot advancement error).